gbeine/simple-follow-me-social-buttons-widget/readme.txt

 No settings page, only a simple widget to add to your widget areas.
 It displays the Follow Me social buttons.
 No images, this widget uses a font icons so it makes it ready for Retina Display.

+**Note**: The number of icons has grown considerably since the first version of the plugin, because of this, the widget UI needs to be rethought in order to make a good experience for the end user.
+I'll soon be working on a new version of the plugin, until then I will no longer add new icon requests.

 * Options to choose style between rounded and square.
 * You can also enter the size of the icons in pixels.
 * Choose the color from the color picker.
 Leave blank for default colors.
 * Choose hover effect color.
 * Choose horizontal/vertical layout.

 Availbale Icons: